braddmg/Metagenomics/README.md

 rm mapping/$i\.sam mapping/$i\-RAW.bam
 done
 ```
-Now we will use a R script to extract coordinates of contigs that include the ARGs annotated by ABRicate.
-You can find the "resistance.csv" file in the repository.
+Use the R script below to extract the coordinates of ARG-containing regions from a CSV file (resistance.csv) annotated by ABRicate.
+For each sample, a region file (*_regions.txt) is created.
 ```R
 #Load libraries
 library(dplyr)